mayworms/mayworms/_pages/about.md

 Some of my current research interests include trans-centered online communities, content moderation, platform governance, folk theorization, alternative online infrastructures, and digital preservation.

-I graduated from UMSI with a Master of Information in May 2022.
+I graduated from Michigan State University with a Bachelor of Arts in Social Relations and Policy in 2017, and from UMSI with a Master of Information in May 2022.
 Prior to my graduate program, I worked in public and academic libraries.